casavo/habitat/CONTRIBUTING.md

 | language    | `false`      | `string`          | code highlighting language                       |
 | importLine  | `false`      | `string`          | code example of the import                       |
 | usage       | `false`      | `string`          | code example of the component basic usage        |

-### How to request changes to the Design System

-- join the `#design-system-taskforce` channel on Slack
-- explain your proposal using one of the following templates: **TBD**
-- you can check the designer proposal workflow from this [Miro board](https://miro.com/app/board/uXjVMYRtpog=/?moveToWidget=3458764554126497351&cot=14&share_link_id=980567127227)

 ### How to submit code changes